Skip to main content

 10 min read

 The Future Homes Standard will ultimately offer two compliance routes: the Home Energy Model (HEM) via the ECaaS platform, and SAP 10.3 as an interim alternative.
-Both routes use the same notional building approach — comparing the proposed dwelling against a reference building with standardised specifications — but they differ significantly in how they perform the underlying calculations.
+Both routes use the notional building approach, comparing the proposed dwelling against a reference building, but each route has its own notional building specification with different fabric values, calibrated so that both achieve the same overall FHS performance standard.

 The Notional Building Approach